Iterated-logarithm laws for convex hulls of random walks with drift: Iterated-logarithm laws of Strassen and Khoshnevisan

 Khoshnevisan also formulated a version of Theorem~\ref{thm:khoshnevisan} for Brownian motion (which is deduced from Theorem~\ref{thm:strassen-bm} in the same way as Theorem~\ref{thm:khoshnevisan} is obtained from Theorem~\ref{thm:strassen-rw}); important antecedent results in that setting are due to~L\'evy~\cite{levy} and Evans~\cite[\S 1.3]{evans}.

-A further consequence (of either Theorem~\ref{thm:strassen-rw} or Theorem~\ref{thm:khoshnevisan}) is the following extension of Theorem~1.5 of~\cite{mcrw}, which dealt with the case $d=2$, to general dimensions; the proof of~\cite{mcrw} also readily extends to prove Corollary~\ref{cor:shape}, so we only indicate the argument here to demonstrate how the Strassen-type results can be applied.
+A further consequence (of either Theorem~\ref{thm:strassen-rw} or Theorem~\ref{thm:khoshnevisan}) is the following ``shape theorem'' for convex hulls of walks with zero drift and finite variance, which says, roughly speaking, that the process~$\cH_n$ achieves every possible shape infinitely often.
+This contrasts with the case $\mu \neq \0$, where the strong law~\eqref{eq:hull-slln} says that the shape converges to a line segment.
+Corollary~\ref{cor:shape} is an extension of Theorem~1.5 of~\cite{mcrw}, which dealt with the case $d=2$, to general dimensions; the proof of~\cite{mcrw} also readily extends to prove Corollary~\ref{cor:shape}, so we only indicate the argument here to demonstrate how the Strassen-type results can be applied.
 Write $\diam A := \sup_{x,y \in A} \rho_E (x,y)$ for the diameter of~$A \in \fKdo$.

 \begin{corollary}[Shape theorem] Suppose that~\eqref{ass:moments} holds with $\mu = \0$, and that $\Sigma$ is (strictly) positive definite.
 Then for every $C \in \fCdo$ with $\diam C = 1$,